Fast-Track Family Reunification for Highly Skilled Workers in Germany: HR Toolkit 2025

 Where to Apply: Navigating the System

-• Visa: Family members apply at the German embassy or consulate in their home country.
+• Visa: Employee and family members regularly apply at the German embassy or consulate in their home country.
 Find your local mission via the Federal Foreign Office website.
+Check if there are any visa exemptions based on the nationality.

 • Residence Permit: Post-arrival, applications go to the local Ausländerbehörde in Germany.
 Locate yours through the BAMF portal.